Sarthaknimje/beach/NEXT_STEPS.md

 ## Option 1: Get Write Access to the Repository

-If you need to push to the original repository (https://github.com/ApurvaBardapurkar/beach.git), you'll need to:
+If you need to push to the original repository (https://github.com/Sarthaknimje/beach.git), you'll need to:

-1. Contact the repository owner (ApurvaBardapurkar) to grant you write access
+1. Contact the repository owner (Sarthaknimje) to grant you write access
 2. Set up your GitHub credentials on your local machine
 3. Run the following command to push:
    ```bash